Face of Edmonton in 2026

 Edmonton River

-The Face of Edmonton is being co-created this year to reflect the
+A new Face of Edmonton is co-created here with the public each year to reflect

 Edmonton sites